klaus19/api-docs/source/includes/methods/_contacts.md

 Instant contact verification API can be used to verify the names of a contact from our third party connections.

-To use the API:
-1) Add the keyword "sync" with a value of 1 or "1" to your contact metadata.
-2) Use the contact read API if a contact already exists and  the contact creation API if it's a new contact.
-2) Verification is done instantly, so when the API call returns, you'll have the validation data.
-3) Verification data will include the full names + scoring information even if there is no match with the one you provided.

 **Note**:
 * The API carries a charge, please contact support@beyonic.com for more info.
-* The api is available for Uganda only.
+* The API is only supported in Uganda for the following networks: Airtel, Mtn and Msente.
 * The sample requests provided won't work because +800 aren't real phone numbers.
 Please test with real phone numbers.

+To use the API:
+1) Add the keyword "sync" with a value of 1 or "1" to your contact metadata.
+2) Use the contact read API if a contact already exists and  the contact creation API if it's a new contact.
+3) Verification is done instantly, so when the API call returns, you'll have the validation data.
+4) Verification data will include the full names + scoring information even if there is no match with the one you provided.